 There's no doubt about it — the food travel trend is here to stay.
 Not all food around the world tastes good, however, and some of it is literally rotten.
-While it's unlikely that any of these rancid global foods will ever touch your tongue, they'll at least give you some context for your own gastronomic disposition.
+While it's unlikely that any of this rotten food from around the world will ever touch your tongue, they'll at least give you some context for your own gastronomic disposition.

 Casu Marzu, Italy

 Ever wondered what would happen if you exposed a wheel of cheese to the elements for three months?
 Take a trip to Sardinia and you won't have to wonder anymore.
 The Italian island is not only home to some of the world's most paradisiacal beaches, but to casu marzu, a variety of popular pecorino that's literally infested with maggots.

 If you want to taste or even see this maggot cheese, you will have to travel to Sardinia in person: The EU has banned its export.
 It is theoretically possible to buy it from illicit vendors, most commonly elsewhere in Italy and southern Europe.
 Doing so, however, increases the chances of it being more rotten than normal, which can result in the maggots inside the cheese making a home inside your gut, among other unsavory side effects of this rotton food.